 PGS and PGD (preimplantation genetic diagnosis) do add to your total IVF cycle costs, but because we use them primarily to screen for chromosomal and genetic abnormalities, the process may also limit the number of IVF cycles required for you to successfully conceive and deliver a healthy, full-term baby.
 When used for gender selection, the PGS process yields a 99% accuracy rate in determining the sex of an embryo.

 Family balancing with IVF is synonymous with sex selection or gender selection.
 The most common reason individuals or couples choose to balance their family is that they already have multiple children of the same sex and would like to have a baby of the opposite sex.
 However, this isn’t always the case.
 We’ve also had parents who appreciate the idea of multiple, same-gendered offspring, especially when it comes to the budget-savviness and ease of reusing gendered clothes, toys, furniture, etc.

 Family balancing is legal in the United States, although it is illegal in some other countries.
 In addition to our country’s innovative fertility solutions and high IVF success rates, family balancing is one of the reasons the United States is a popular destination for overseas couples interested in gender selection.

 The choice to balance your family is yours alone – but the more information you have about this procedure – or other fertility treatment options – the better decision you’ll make for yourself and your family.
-Feel free to contact us here at the Northern California Fertility Medical Center to learn more about PGS, PGD and the family balancing process.
+Feel free to contact us here at the Northern California Fertility Medical Center to learn more about Preimplantation Genetic Testing (PGT) and the family balancing process.